KhyeLerk/testAdes1/README.md

 ### Week 2:
 1. What did the team do this week?
 - Confirmed on the code style to be used
+- Completed basic wireframes for both frontend and mobile.

 2. What did the team plan to do next week?
 - Finish documentation of API